-Understanding the ancient history of plastic is essential to putting it good use today.
+Understanding the ancient history of plastic is essential to putting it back to good use today.

 More and more we’re learning that the story of plastic doesn’t end when we throw it away.
-According to scientists, an increasing amount of plastic is being manufactured, thrown away and reaching the biosphere, harming creatures large and small.
+According to scientists, an increasing amount of plastic is being manufactured, thrown away and reaching the biosphere, where it harms creatures large and small.

-However, its just as important to understand that the story of plastic does not begin in a factory.
-Instead, plastic finds its origins millions of years ago on an ancient barren Earth we would barely recognize.
-In fact, the carbon molecules of our modern plastic played a key role in making the Earth the thriving and diverse biosphere that we know today.
+However, its just as important to understand that the story of plastic doesn’t begin in a factory.
+Instead, plastic finds its origins millions of years ago on an ancient, barren Earth we would barely recognize.
+In fact, the carbon molecules of our modern plastic played a key role in making our common home the thriving and diverse biosphere that we know today.

-As you will see, we have much to learn from the way that our once barren planet has slow and steady compacted carbon, stored it, and cultivated ever richer ecological cycles.
+As you will see, we have much to learn from the way that our once barren planet has slow and steady compacted carbon, stored it, and cultivated ever-richer ecological cycles.
 From this long-view vantage point, we will see that plastic isn’t the problem.
-Rather, it’s our starting point to follow the Earth’s ancient ayyew example in our modern lives…
+Rather, it’s our starting point to follow the Earth’s ancient example in our modern lives…

 Once upon a time….